 What Are Software Skills?

-Why Do I Need Computer Skills?
+Why Do I Need Computer Skills on a Resume?

-Examples of Software Skills for Your Resume
+8 Software and Computer Skills for a Resume

 #1: Communication tools